Puerto Rico Volunteer Highlights

 In most dorms, you can expect to share a room with five others but larger dorms have up to 16 beds.
 Please note that some dorms are mixed gender.
 You can also expect to share a communal bathroom with toilets and showers.
-Bedding and a bath towel are provided.
+Bedding is provided but you will need to bring your own bath towel.
 It is the responsibility of the volunteer to ensure their room and shared bathroom is kept tidy, although there are staff who clean the accommodation throughout the week.

 Free WiFi is available at the volunteer accommodation, as well as at many cafes and restaurants in the area.
 A local SIM card with data can also be used in unlocked phones.

 Private room upgrades are also possible for an additional cost, subject to availability.
 The cost varies according to the season and the upgrade and can be arranged with the local team directly, once you are registered.